-Microsoft has recently released the latest Windows 10 21H1, aka May 2021 Update.
-This update also contains all features and fixes included in previous cumulative updates to Windows 10, version 2004.
+Microsoft recently released the latest Windows 10 21H1, a.k.a. the May 2021 Update.
+This update also contains all features and fixes in previous cumulative Windows 10 version 2004 updates.

-By seeing Microsoft released feature list, the update appears to be one of the smallest ones in terms of new features.
-This update basically focused on enhancements, performance improvements for existing features, and fixing bugs.
+Microsoft’s released feature list shows that the update is one of the smallest ones in terms of new features.
+This update focused on enhancements, performance improvements for existing features, and fixing bugs.

-According to Microsoft, Windows 10 21H1 offers a scoped set of improvements in the areas of security, remote access, and quality to ensure that your organization and your end-users stay protected and productive.
+According to Microsoft, Windows 10 21H1 offers a scoped set of improvements in security, remote access, and quality to ensure that your organization and your end-users stay protected and productive.

 Available Option to Upgrade Windows 10 21H1

 How to get the Windows 10 version 21H1 (May 2021 Update)?
-To update devices running Windows 10, version 2004 or 20H2 to Windows 10, version 21H1, you can speed up the update process.
-Learn more about Easiest Option to Upgrade to Latest Version of Windows 10 21H1
+You can speed up the update process to update devices running Windows 10, version 2004 or 20H2 to Windows 10, version 21H1.
+Learn more about the Easiest Option to Upgrade to the Latest Version of Windows 10 21H1

 Windows 10 21H1 Features List